 The GAF performance will be evaluated by the ED/CEO and the Board of Trustees at the November Board Meeting.
-The GAF shall prepare quarterly reports.
+The GAF shall prepare quarterly reports that shall be reviewed by AAN Steering Committee.
 Any member of the Board of Trustees and ED/CEO may request these reports.
-(2006)
+(2007)

 Applications for the position of the Global AIDS Fellow will be solicited throughout the fall and winter of each year.
-The GAF will be selected by a hiring committee comprised of the ED/CEO, the National President, the current Global AIDS Fellow, a member of the AC Executive Committee appointed by the AC Executive Committee, and a full-time AMSA staff member designated by the ED/CEO.
+Applicants for the fellowship must be pre-medical or medical students in good standing.
+(2007) The GAF will be selected by a hiring committee comprised of the ED/CEO, the National President, the current Global AIDS Fellow, a member of the AC Executive Committee appointed by the AC Executive Committee, and a full-time AMSA staff member designated by the ED/CEO.
 Any other members of the Association may also be appointed by the President, ED/CEO and current GAF as deemed appropriate.
 (2006)

-In the event that a suitable medical student applicant is not located the Executive Committee of the Board of Trustees shall establish eligibility guidelines and requirements for additional applications.
-(2006)
+In the event that a suitable pre-medical or medical student applicant is not located, the Executive Committee of the Board of Trustees shall establish eligibility guidelines and requirements for additional applications.
+(2007)